-- Applicants must have a physical examination by a physician, which indicates that the applicant is free from any physical or emotional condition that would preclude successful participation and completion of the program. - 2.
-Applicants must have proof of current immunizations, which include chickenpox, T-DAP, rubella or rubella titer, Hepatitis B, TB test or chest X-ray, and flu vaccine. - 3.
-Students must pass a drug screen test, as well as a background check. - 4.
-Students must review and agree to adhere to the policies and guidelines outlined in the Snow College Registered Nursing Handbook.
+- Applicants must have a physical examination by a physician, which indicates that the applicant is free from any physical or emotional condition that would preclude successful participation and completion of the program. - Applications must have proof of current immunizations, which include Varicella (chickenpox), Tdap, MMR, Hepatitis B, Twostep TB test or chest X-ray, and flu vaccine. - Students must pass a drug screen test as well as a background check. - Students must review and agree to adhere to the policies and guidelines outlined in the Snow College Registered Nursing Handbook.